 If this scenario sounds all too familiar, your organization likely isn’t getting the most bang for your buck out of any of the platforms you’re paying for, especially if that stack includes HubSpot and Salesforce.
 While each platform on its own boasts features that can help teams stay organized, track progress, and measure performance, an integration between the two instances provides an opportunity to take results to the next level.

-Points to Consider for the HubSpot Salesforce Integration
+The 6 Points You Need to Consider for the HubSpot Salesforce Integration

 If you’re already aware of the potential gains and have moved onto researching possible solutions, take a close look at the following six considerations for the HubSpot Salesforce integration to see if and how it could improve your team’s efforts

-- What is the Marketing team’s main initiatives?
+- What are the Marketing team’s main initiatives?

 There are many objectives outside of simple demand generation that marketing teams may be focused on.
 From raising brand awareness or improving customer relationships to launching products or entering new markets, it’s important to understand exactly what your marketing team is focused on to best determine how to properly configure an integration.